pingcap/docs/tidb-cloud/serverless-export.md

 - Isolation: Export service uses separate computing resources, which is isolated from the computing resources used by your online services
 - Consistency: Export service ensures the consistency of the exported data without locking, which will not affect your online services.

-## Features

-- Supports exporting data to local and [Amazon S3](https://aws.amazon.com/s3/).
-Please Contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md) if your want to export to other storage services.
-- Support exporting a specific database or table.
-- Support exporting as CSV or SQL format.

 ## Export to local

+When you export to local, there are some limitations:
-You can only export one table at a time when you export data to local.
-The exported data will be saved in the stashing area and expired after two days, please download the data in time.
+1. You can only export one table at a time.
+2. The exported data will be expired after two days, please download the data in time.
+3. The exported data will be saved in the stashing area, which offers 250 GB storage space for each organization per region.
+If the storage space is full, you will not be able to export data to local.

 > **Note:**
 >